 2. By hand or machine, sew the liner pieces together and turn the envelope inside out.

-Take your inner free spirit out on the town with your new Urban Gypsy bag!
+Take your inner free spirit out on the town with your new Urban Nomad bag!

 When you're ready to master a new skill, check out our detailed guides that include everything you need to know to level up your crochet game.

 - How to Corner to Corner (C2C) Crochet for Beginners - with video tutorials to get you started